Multiple Classifiers Based Maximum Classifier Discrepancy for Unsupervised Domain Adaptation: Proposed Method

 \subsection{Training Steps}

-Our proposed improvement is based on the framework of two classifiers.
-Therefore, when we use multiple classifiers, we replace the original discrepancy loss with the multi-classifier discrepancy loss under the original framework.
+The proposed approach is based on the framework of two classifiers.
+In order to handle multiple classifiers, we replace the original discrepancy loss with the multi-classifier discrepancy loss under the original framework.

-{\bf Step 1:} We directly use the source domain data to train the model once so that the model can initially get some source domain information (features).
+{\bf Step 1:} We first directly employ the source domain data to train the model for one time so that the model can initially learn some source domain information (features).
 After this step, the decision boundary from each classifier can classify the features extracted from the source domain.